About 2% of children in American who have a peanut allergy have "severe, even life-threatening reactions".

 But how do I even start the process?

 It's important to determine the level of risk that baby has of becoming allergic as they get older.
 The level of risk determines the approach.
 If a family member has a peanut allergy, it is especially important to consider this early exposure.
 This is the physician's job.

 1. "All babies should try other solid foods before peanut-containing ones, to be sure they're developmentally ready" (to eat solid foods, I guess!)

-2. High-risk babies should have peanut-containing foods introduced at age 4 to 6 months after a checkup to tell if they should have the first taste in the doctor's office, or if it's OK to try at home with a parent watching for any reaction.
+2. High-risk babies are those with egg allergies or who have severe eczema.
+They should have peanut-containing foods introduced at age 4 to 6 months after a checkup to tell if they should have the first taste in the doctor's office, or if it's OK to try at home with a parent watching for any reaction.

-3. Moderate-risk babies have milder eczema, typically treated with over-the counter creams.
-They should start peanut-based foods around 6 months, at home.
+3. Moderate-risk babies, those who have milder eczema which is typically treated with over-the counter creams, should start peanut-based foods around 6 months, at home.